AltahhanAi/Data_Science/docs/content/unit2/02_02_DT_training.md

 # Decision tree induction (training)

-**In this section, we cover the decision tree building algorithm which is also known as induction.
+**In this section, we cover the decision tree building algorithm, which is also known as induction.
 We will look here at the CART algorithm.**

 The following three videos will provide an overview of the material in this section.
 You can then go on to read about decision tree training in more detail.